cordova-rtc/cordova-plugin-iosrtc/docs/Building.md

 3. re-package device related archs only: `node ios_arch.js --device`
 4. delete files generated from `step 2` under `plugins/cordova-plugins-iosrtc/lib/WebRTC.framework/` (e.g. with a command `node ios_arch.js --clean` or manualy `rm plugins/cordova-plugins-iosrtc/lib/WebRTC.framework/WebRTC-*` from application root)
 5. you can check current arch use this command  `node ios_arch.js --list` or manualy `file plugins/cordova-plugins-iosrtc/lib/WebRTC.framework/WebRTC`
-6. Remove ios cordova platform if already added and add ios platform again (e.g. with a command `cordova platform remove ios && cordova platform add ios`)
+6. Remove ios cordova platform if already added and add ios platform again (e.g. with a command `cordova platform remove ios && cordova platform add ios`) or remove and add only the plugin at your own risk.